Stewmath/stewmath.github.io/_posts/2020-04-30-oracles-disasm.md

 I want to expose the code as painlessly as possible.
 This means documenting it and making it easy to modify.

+A tool called [ZOLE](https://github.com/Drenn1/ZOLE-4.5/releases), written by [Lin](http://github.com/lin20), already exists for Oracles rom hacking.
+It uses the more traditional approach of editing the ROM directly.
+I've used it a fair bit and even made updates for it.
+It's a decent starting point for ROM hacks, but it becomes clear very quickly that a very large number of events are hardcoded and difficult to modify, and new ones are not particularly easy to create.
+The disassembly is meant to be a basis for ROM hacking which can deal with these issues as flexibly as possible.

 Aside from proof-of-concept things like my [variable-width font hack](http://www.romhacking.net/hacks/2934/), no complete hacks have been made with the disassembly yet.
 But it's had an indirect effect; the [Oracles